The Bureau's new website is scheduled to go live on Wednesday 22 October 2025. Explore the new website today at beta.bom.gov.au.

 Remainder:

 Winds not exceeding 25 knots.
 Moderate to rough seas.
-Moderate to heavy swell,
+Low to moderate swell.

-Rain areas, scattered showers and isolated thunderstorms mostly within 120nm of
+Rain areas, scattered showers and isolated thunderstorms mostly within 180nm of

-troughs.
-Visibility reducing below 2nm in precipitation.
+cold front, and within 180nm of lows.
+Visibility reducing below 2nm in

 Please be aware